 This is certainly the case for women suffering from low levels of estrogen.
-Whether due to menopause, perimenopause, or other health changes, the symptoms of low estrogen can be painful, conflict with your daily life, and present have serious health implications.
+Whether you’re experiencing symptoms of menopause, perimenopause or other health changes, the effects of low estrogen can be painful, conflict with your daily life, and present serious health implications.

 Causes of Low Estrogen

 Before seeking out any treatment, of course, it is important to know if you need to be treated.

 Estrogen is a critical sex hormone involved in a variety of physiological processes in a woman’s body.
 While best known for its role in reproduction and the menstrual cycle, it also helps regulate cholesterol, protects bone health, affects mood and even influences the look and feel of your skin.

 As women age, however, estrogen supply naturally begins to change during perimenopause, and falling estrogen levels eventually lead to menopause, often resulting in symptoms such as: